Umami Pot

 Misodoko (a miso-based seasoning mixture like the one used in this recipe) is used not only for pickling cucumbers and other vegetables but also for marinating meat, fish, and other ingredients.

-For example, in Pork Misoyaki, pork is marinated in misodoko before cooking, which allows the rich umami and depth of flavor to infuse the meat, creating a richly flavored dish.
+For example, in Pork Misoyaki, pork is marinated in misodoko before cooking, which allows the rich umami and depth of flavor to infuse the meat, creating a deeply flavorful dish.
 Among fish dishes, Saikyo Yaki is one of the most well-known examples, made by marinating fish fillets in misodoko prepared with saikyo miso (white miso).

 In this way, misodoko is a versatile seasoning base that can be used with a wide variety of ingredients and plays an important role in Japanese culinary culture.
 I plan to share these recipes in the near future, so be sure to try them once they are available.